My children are in care. How does Covid-19 affect me and my kids?

-These are some questions parents have asked FISH and other family advocates about COVID-19.
-They come from parents, family, and children in New South Wales but families in other states may also find them helpful.
+There are some questions below that parents have asked FISH and other family advocates about Covid-19.
+They come from parents, family, and children in New South Wales but they may help families in other states.

 Does COVID-19 make it unsafe or against the rules for me to see my children face-to-face?